theefizzicist/ANASEN_gain_matcher/README.md

 ## Usage

-Once the program is successfully built, run it using the following command:
+Once the program is successfully built, you can calibrate the detectors individually or all at once using one of the provided bash scripts.

+### Individual Calibration

+You can run the calibration for individual detectors using the following command:

 `./bin/gainMatch <run_number> <config_file>`

 Where:

 + `<run_number>` is an integer representing the run number of the input file you want to use for to do gain match.
 + `<config_file>` is the name of a configuration file.
-Example configuration files named `det#_config.txt` (where # can go from 0 to 4) are already provided in the repo.
+Example configuration files named `det#_config.txt` (where `#` can go from 0 to 4) are already provided in the repo.

 For example, to run the program with run number 83 and configuration file `det0_config.txt`, use: